 Chris Caspanello, avid Spark developer, demonstrates how you can use OverOps to find errors on your Spark application.
 As Chris states, “configuration issues, format issues, data issues, and outdated code can all wreak havoc on a Spark job.
 In addition, operational challenges be it size of cluster or access make it hard to debug production issues.
 OverOps’ ability to detect precisely why something broke and to see variable state is invaluable in a distributed compute environment.
 It makes detecting and resolving critical exceptions quick and easy.”

 If you are a Spark developer and have encountered the above or similar issues, OverOps can be a game changer.
+Try OverOps free for 14 days now.

 Data path not configured property